inUtil-info/whin2-contrib/README.md

 ## Set-up:

 The nodes described below share a configuration node that stores your user credentials.

-To get your user credentials, you need to become a whin user first.
-There's a FREE Tier for home-Labs which will cover (hopefully) all your needs.
+To get your user credentials you need to become a whin user first.
+There's a free Tier for home-Lab owners which will cover (hopefully) all your needs.

-If you click on this [link](https://www.youtube.com/watch?v=uOZ-oH4kP58) a step-by-step video shows how to get subscribed on the FREE tier.
+If you click on this [link](https://www.youtube.com/watch?v=uOZ-oH4kP58) you can watch a step-by-step video showing how to get subscribed to the **free Tier**.

-If you don't like following videos, the back-end API can be found [here](https://rapidapi.com/inutil-inutil-default/api/whin2/) it includes documentation, FAQ and a How-To tutorial.
+If you don't like following videos, the back-end API can be found [here](https://rapidapi.com/inutil-inutil-default/api/whin2/); you will find there: documentation, FAQ and a How-To tutorial.

-To set up whin: open the configuration node and fill in the fields *Phone* and *ApiKey*, and you'll be all set.
+To set up whin: open the configuration node and fill in the field *ApiKey*, and you'll be all set.

-- *Phone* field has the following format: countrycode and number, without spaces; example for Spain: 346XXYYYZZZ
-- *ApiKey* field has the following format: hex string with no spaces.
+- The *ApiKey* field is expecting a string, numbers and letters, with no spaces.
+You can get copy and paste the field value from here:

 ![ApiKey](./icons/api-key.png)

-Note that the Phone and ApiKey values are linked, if the phone number used to get ApiKey doesn't match, the node wont work.
+Note that the ApiKey value is linked with the phone number you used to sign-up.
+Consequently the messages sent from node-red will be delivered by whin to the phone number asociated with the ApiKey you set on the config node.
 This is to prevent spam.

 ![Config](./icons/config-node.png)

-The ApiKey is valid forever, as long as you keep subscribed to whin (even if you're subscribed to the Free plan).
+The ApiKey is valid forever as long as you keep subscribed to whin; this is true even if you are subscribed to the free plan.

 ### Set-up and usage flow:

 ![whin-nodes](./icons/whin.png)

-## Types of messages:
-At the moment, the only type of messages we route are text messages (UTF8 strings).
-This is not preventing you from sending json data, or any other data format you stringify first.

 ## Whin Nodes:
 When you install node-red-contrib-whin package, you will get the following Nodes available on node-red Palette under the Network category: whin-receive, whin-send and whin-confirm.
 These Nodes rely on a configuration Node called whin-config (not visible on the editor Palette).